-To apply for a Tier 4 visa, you need a statement from us that outlines our Confirmation of Acceptance for Studies (CAS).
+To apply for a student visa, you need a statement from us outlining our Confirmation of Acceptance for Studies (CAS).
 Find out how you get a CAS and who to speak to if you have questions.

 When you get your CAS

 If you’re a new student, we send you your CAS number when you accept an unconditional offer from the University of Sussex.

 If you are a self-funded international student starting a Masters course your CAS will only be issued after you have paid a tuition fee deposit – find out more.

 If you’re a continuing or returning student, contact the relevant office below.